-1. The Synod Council shall appoint a Secretary of the Synod, a Treasurer of Synod, and a Controller of Synod and, if deemed necessary by the Synod Council, assistants.
+1. The Synod Council shall appoint a Secretary of the Synod, a Treasurer of Synod and, if deemed necessary by the Synod Council, assistants.

-- 2. The Secretary, Treasurer, Controller, and any assistants therein shall serve until the first of the following shall occur: - (i) Resignation or retirement; - (ii) Withdrawal of appointment by the Synod Council; or - (iii) The appointment of a successor.
+- 2. The Secretary, Treasurer and any assistants therein shall serve until the first of the following shall occur: - (i) Resignation or retirement; - (ii) Withdrawal of appointment by the Synod Council; or - (iii) The appointment of a successor.